5 Types of Over the Counter Medication to Avoid

 over the counter medication

-One of our primary goals at WellBe is to help people get to the root cause of their health issues, rather than just treating the symptoms with medications that may have their own serious side effects.
-Given that, it should be no surprise that we’re generally wary of most over the counter medication.
-But, just as with prescription medications, not all OTC meds are created equal, and some are way worse than others for your health.
-Read on to learn the 5 unhealthiest drugstore medications, including the scary side effects of acid reflux medication, some concerning side effects of Advil, and more.
+One of WellBe’s primary goals is helping people get to the root cause of their health issues instead of just masking symptoms with medications that may carry serious side effects.
+Given this, we’re naturally cautious about most over-the-counter (OTC) medications.
+But just like prescription drugs, not all OTC meds are created equal — some pose far greater health risks than others.
+Read on to discover the five unhealthiest drugstore medications, including the alarming side effects of acid reflux drugs, concerns with Advil, and more.

 You can also listen to an audio version of this guide on The WellBe Podcast.